 Winter in New York City

 Along with cheaper hotel rates than high season, winter in New York also means a variety of travel offers.
-Among the most popular is Restaurant Week, which features tw0-course lunches ($26) and three-course dinners ($42) at dozens of establishments.
+Among the most popular is Restaurant Week, which features deals on two-course lunches ($26) and three-course dinners ($42) at dozens of establishments.
 The promotion entices diners to try restaurants that may not be in their budget as well as give local chefs the chance to broaden their reach.
 If you’re looking to dine near the Empire State Building, try Breslin (16 West 29th Street), a nose-to-tail gastropub that sources many of its ingredients from the metropolitan area and upstate Hudson Valley.
 Restaurant Week runs until February 9.